Modern Mormon Men Co-Founders

 South Jordan, Utah

 I've lived in New York, Texas, Nevada, Idaho, Wyoming and Utah.
 I've traveled to four continents, shopped in Fez, parasailed in Tunisia, eaten caviar in Moscow and would love to visit my namesake and great-grandfather's stomping grounds in Italy.
 I was married in the Salt Lake LDS Temple four years after graduating from BYU, so you could argue at one point I was a ‘menace to the community.’
 I'm a former singing gondolier at The Venetian in Las Vegas and BYU Young Ambassador.
 I work in digital public relations and travel to consult and speak about corporate communications and social media.
-In May 2013 I graduate from the University of Utah's Executive MBA program, which culminates with a two-week trip to Berlin and Istanbul.
-Can't wait for the trip and to get my life back.
-My awesome wife and I have two great kids, currently eleven and seven, and full of life.
+I graduated earlier this year from the University of Utah's Executive MBA program.
+My awesome wife and I have two great kids, currently twelve and eight, and full of life.

 Mark is one of those oxymorons: a Mexican who speaks fluent Japanese, a bibliophile even though he did not grow up with a book, pen or paper in his home, and a mormon who grew up in the casino lights of Las Vegas.
 After becoming a modern-day Ammon in Kyushu, Japan, he returned to the States to become a lifelong student, literally.
 He has a bachelors from Brigham Young University, a masters from Georgetown University, and a juris doctor from Boston University School of Law.
 Mark is a husband of a wonderful woman who is done with Mark being a student, a father of two intelligent and rambunctious boys who beat him at chess and football, and an active participant in his ward and community.
 He identifies himself as someone who quickly tires of chit chat and wants to know "the five things you want to do before you die" when he first meets you.